Aboriginal Heritage Act 2006: Objectives

 The objectives, stated in Section 3 of the Act, are:

 (a) to recognise, protect and conserve Aboriginal cultural heritage in Victoria in ways that are based on respect for Aboriginal knowledge and cultural and traditional practices;

 (b) to recognise Aboriginal people as the primary guardians, keepers and knowledge holders of Aboriginal cultural heritage;

 (c) to accord appropriate status to traditional owners, including a preference to appoint traditional owner bodies corporate as registered Aboriginal parties;

 (d) to promote the management of Aboriginal cultural heritage as an integral part of land and natural resource management;

 (e) to promote public awareness and understanding of Aboriginal cultural heritage in Victoria;

 (f) to establish an Aboriginal cultural heritage register to record Aboriginal cultural heritage;

 (g) to establish processes for the timely and efficient assessment of activities that have the potential to harm Aboriginal cultural heritage;

 (h) to promote the use of agreements that provide for the management and protection of Aboriginal cultural heritage;

 (i) to establish mechanisms that enable the resolution of disputes relating to the protection of Aboriginal cultural heritage;

 (j) to provide appropriate sanctions and penalties to prevent harm to Aboriginal cultural heritage;

+Effects

+According to the National Indigenous Times, the system created by the act has become "a system through which cultural legitimacy is determined", which they view as problematic due to the breadth and depth of living cultures.
+In 2012, the Victoria Department of Planning and Community Development published a book on its socioeconomic impacts.

+Updates

+In 2021, the Victorian Aboriginal Heritage Council advised amendments.